 This team is responsible for the lion’s share of non-automated suspensions.
 They examine reports of policy violations, including listing violations and forms of marketplace manipulation, like ASIN variations or any attempt to circumvent established policies.
 They enforce item quality on behalf of buyers and investigate any instances where a seller’s product listing against a detail page conflicts with what the buyer says they have received.

-Scott Kubicki and Executive Seller Relations
+Executive Seller Relations

 Jeff Bezos Escalations